supriya716/Smart-Car-Parking-System/README.md

-# Smart-Car-Parking-System
+# Smart Car Parking System

+## Project Overview
-IoT-based Smart Car Parking System using ESP32, IR Sensors, Blynk, and I2C LCD
+An IoT-based Smart Car Parking System developed using ESP32, IR sensors, Blynk, and an I2C LCD to monitor parking slot availability.

+## Features

+## Components Used

+## Hardware Setup

+## Circuit Diagram

+## Software Used

+## How to Run

+## Results